 - Click on the ‘Filter’ button …

-(Selecting ‘All categories’ returns your Table of Posts to the default state)
+(Post screen – Choosing ‘All categories’ returns to the default post list)

-Tip #6: To display only posts that include particular tags, click on the tag from the ‘Tags’ column …
+Tip #6: To filter posts by tags, click on the tag from the ‘Tags’ column …

-Only posts filed with the tag will show in the Table of Posts …
+Only posts filed with that tag will show up in the Table of Posts …

-Tip #7: The Table of Posts normally lists posts in reverse chronological order …
+Tip #7: Posts normally display in reverse chronological order …

-To display all posts alphabetically, click on the triangle next to ‘Title’ in the column header …
+To see all posts listed in alphabetical (or reverse alphabetical) order, click on the little black ‘Title’ triangle in the column header …

-You can also reorder posts by date and comments …
+You can also sort posts by date and comments …

-Tip #8: If you are using a plugin like Jetpack (e.g. to automate your content distribution and increase traffic), you can also create short URLs for your posts.
+Tip #8: If you use a plugin like Jetpack to extend the functionality of your WordPress site (e.g. to automate your content distribution and increase traffic), you can also create shortlinks for your posts.

-Shortlinks are a useful feature to have if you do a lot of posting on social media, send out promotions via SMS, or use applications where sending out short and concise posts are necessary.
+Shortlinks (short URLs) are a useful feature to have if you do a lot of posting on social media, send out promotions via SMS, or use applications where short and concise posts are required.

 Shortlinks are a quick way to get short and simple links to your posts and pages.
 They use the wp.me domain so you can have more space to write on social media sites.

-And copy the short URL to your clipboard …
+And copy the short URL from the pop-up window to your clipboard …

 - WordPress Pages Vs Posts

-- How To Create A Post In WordPress
+- How To Create A New Post In WordPress

 - Using HTML In WordPress

-- Web Traffic Blueprint Part Four – Discover How To Create A Traffic-Getting Machine With WordPress
+- Website Traffic Blueprint Part Four – How To Generate More Website Visitors For Your Business With WordPress

 - WordPress Post Formats – A Guide For WordPress Beginners